An efficient characterization of complex-balanced, detailed-balanced, and weakly reversible systems: Complex balancing without additional vertices

-The identification of possible network structures associated to a biochemical system, say from experimental data, is closely related to identifying key players in the system (e.g., enzymes in metabolic networks, genes in genetic networks).
-While the general nonuniqueness implies that network identification may often be impossible, it may still be desirable to compute equivalent systems -- whether that be dynamical equivalence or flux equivalence -- in order to conclude that the system has better properties than first suspected, e.g., weak reversibility or complex-balance.
+The identification of possible network structures associated to a biochemical system, say, from experimental data, is closely related to identifying key players in the system (e.g., enzymes in metabolic networks, genes in genetic networks).
+While the general nonuniqueness implies that network identification may often be impossible, it may still be desirable to compute equivalent systems --- whether that be dynamical equivalence or flux equivalence --- in order to conclude that the system has better properties than first suspected, e.g., weak reversibility or complex balance.
 This problem is not new~\cite{Sze2011, cpIdentifiability}.

 In recent years, the engineering community has utilized properties of mass-action systems in novel ways to designing and analyzing control systems~\cite{angeli_tutorial, Sontag1, KineticFeedbackDesign,DEMASControl}.
 For example, the controllers can be added in such a way that the resulting system is a complex-balanced mass-action system; from this, one can conclude that the control system has a unique positive steady state and local stability~\cite{KineticFeedbackDesign,DEMASControl}.
+Moreover, very general results have been obtained on the stability of complex-balanced systems with delay~\cite{delayCB}.

 Thus, there is strong incentive for developing effective computational methods to find structurally better dynamically equivalent systems.
 One approach uses linear programming, but an objective function must be chosen.
 To reduce the search space, one can decide to search for a realization with the maximal and minimal number of edges~\cite{WRAlgDense, WRAlgSparse}.
 Nonetheless, the set of vertices to be included in the reaction network must be chosen ahead of time.